GitHubIXChara/MeMU-tweaks/README.md

 installing tweaks on MeMU 8 (Android 9)

 # Details
-Hello, i was playing with memu but i when i tried to usse android 9 supersu couldn't update SU file. this is completed replcaing for super su on magisk
+Hello, i was playing with memu but i noticed that it is having REALLY many problems. so i decided to make this repo for You! i was searching this info for really long time, like i fixed magisk for about 3~4 days. so you can read this and do the things for 15m-1h and taht WILL work!

 # warning
 this all is self-made and can't be buggy